-Proud Boys founder Enrique Tarrio jailed pending trial in Jan.
+Proud Boys leader Enrique Tarrio jailed pending trial in Jan.
 6 Capitol attack

 U.S. authorities said Tarrio’s handpicked men, including Ethan Nordean and Joseph Randall Biggs, were at the front of the crowd that breached the Capitol grounds and overran police lines meant to protect the proceedings inside.

-Co-defendant Dominic Pezzola was allegedly the first person to break into the Capitol using a stolen Capitol Police riot shield, allowing the first members of the mob to breach the building through the Senate Wing Door and windows at 2:13 p.m., halting the certification of the electoral college vote.
-All three have pleaded not guilty as have co-defendants Zach Rehl and Charles Donohoe.
+Co-defendant Dominic Pezzola was allegedly the first person to break into the Capitol using a stolen Capitol Police riot shield, allowing the initial members of the mob to breach the building through the Senate Wing Door and windows at 2:13 p.m., halting the certification of the electoral college vote.
+All three have pleaded not guilty, as have co-defendants Zach Rehl and Charles Donohoe.

 “The evidence shows that dozens of men in his [Tarrio’s] charge functioned as the tip of the spear for the mob on January 6, including by conducting assaults on law enforcement, leading a charge up the stairs to the Upper West Terrace of the Capitol grounds, occupying the Capitol grounds and building, and causing lawmakers to be evacuated and the proceedings to be suspended,” McCullough wrote in court filings.